 IVRCL Ltd Management Discussions.

 The Central Governments AMRUT (Atal Bihari Mission for Rejuvenation and Urban Transformation) scheme to finance infrastructure in the areas of water, sewerage, roads, waste management and smart cities in most of the towns in India has started taking off in select states.
-In addition the Smart Cities scheme has been launched for twenty cities and the second list of thirteen has also been announced.
-The Government is also proposing some big ticket investments in new areas like long distance high speed trains, metro train networks in cities and inland waterways development.
+In addition, the Smart Cities scheme has been launched for a second round after the initial twenty cities.
+The Government is also proposing some big- ticket investments in new areas like long-distance high-speed trains, metro train networks in cities and inland waterways development.

 Over the years, increasing population, growing industrialization, expanding agriculture and rising standards of living have pushed up the demand for water.
 Efforts have been made to collect water by building dams and reservoirs and creating ground water structures such as wells.
 Recycling and desalination of water are other options but the cost involved is very high.